idati/finalreadable/README.md

+## The next lines show you this Tool works:

 How to insert/vote new Posts and Comments:
 ![alt text]( HowToDo.gif "new/vote")

 How to edit Post and Commentar:
 ![alt text]( HowToDo2.gif "edit")

 How to sort/search in Posts and Comments
 ![alt text]( HowToDo3.gif "sort/search")